tanujravi/airfoil_meshing/README.md

   </tr>
 </table>

-It is observed that the horizontal mesh length of one element in the buffet region is reduced from 0.0092 to 0.0085.
-Further refinement can be achieved by allocating fewer points in the trailing-edge region using the `weight_te` parameter, so that more points are distributed in the buffet zone.
+Note: Further refinement can be achieved by allocating fewer points in the trailing-edge region using the `weight_te` parameter, so that more points are distributed in the buffet zone.

 ### 3. `weight_curvature`